Women’s Mental Health: Projects and Collaborations

 Dr. Milissa Kaufman joined with other leaders to form a research sub-group of the Partners Trauma Informed Committee.
 Dr. Kaufman collaborated with investigator Dr. Annie Lewis-O’Connor of Brigham and Women’s Hospital and other colleagues to develop a forthcoming scale to assess the trauma-informed readiness of institutions.
 McLean also has a trauma-informed committee, which continues to refine the teaching curriculum offered to Massachusetts General Hospital/McLean psychiatry residents, with a focus on teaching trauma-informed assessment practices in acute, inpatient, and outpatient settings.

-Support the Center of Excellence in Women’s Mental Health
+Support the Division of Women’s Mental Health

 Presentation to the Boston Chamber Women’s Network Advisory Board

-Center faculty met with women leaders at Deloitte in Boston for a breakfast presentation on women’s mental health, introduced by Dr. Shelly Greenfield and followed by a talk by Drs.
+Division faculty met with women leaders at Deloitte in Boston for a breakfast presentation on women’s mental health, introduced by Dr. Shelly Greenfield and followed by a talk by Drs.
 Lauren Lebois and Milissa Kaufman on “Trauma and the Brain: A Tale of Three Women.”
 Dr. Kimberlyn Leary then facilitated a robust discussion with the women business leaders gathered for this networking event.

 Boston Chamber of Commerce Women’s Networking Breakfast